Hôtel de Besenval

 The Hôtel de Besenval (/fr/) is a historic hôtel particulier in Paris, dating largely from the 18th century, with a cour d'honneur and a large English landscape garden, an architectural style commonly known as entre cour et jardin.
-This refers to a residence between the courtyard in front of the building and the garden at the back.
-The building is listed as a monument historique by decree of 20 October 1928 (the historical parts).
+This refers to a residence located between a front courtyard and a rear garden.
+The building is listed as a monument historique by decree of 20 October 1928 (the historic parts, reference: PA00088705).
 It has housed the Embassy of the Swiss Confederation and the residence of the Swiss ambassador to France since 1938.
 The residence is named after its most famous former owner: Pierre Victor, Baron de Besenval de Brunstatt, usually just referred to as Baron de Besenval (the suffix Brunstatt refers to the former barony).

 Location

 The Hôtel Chanac de Pompadour on the Turgot map of Paris (sheet 16) from 1737 (parcelle n° 19), next to the Couvent de Sainte-Valère (at the bottom of the image), whose construction began in the same year as that of the Hôtel Chanac de Pompadour.

-The church of the convent was auctioned off in 1838 and then demolished to be incorporated into the new Hôtel de Monaco, built for the banker William Williams-Hope, Baron Hope (1802–1855).
+The convent church was auctioned off in 1838 and subsequently demolished to make way for the new Hôtel de Monaco, commissioned by the banker William Williams-Hope, Baron Hope (1802–1855).
 Today, the Hôtel de Monaco houses the residence of the Ambassador of Poland.
 In the immediate vicinity of the Hôtel Chanac de Pompadour is the Hôtel de Sens (east side), which is now called Hôtel de Noirmoutier.

-The premises, formerly also known as Hôtel Chanac de Pompadour, are located at 142 Rue de Grenelle in the district of Faubourg Saint-Germain in the 7th arrondissement, opposite the Hôtel du Châtelet and close to the Hôtel des Invalides.
+The premises, formerly known as the Hôtel Chanac de Pompadour, are located at 142 Rue de Grenelle in the 7th arrondissement of Paris, within the Faubourg Saint-Germain, west of the historic Saint-Germain-des-Prés area, opposite the Hôtel du Châtelet and close to the Hôtel des Invalides.

-The gold of the Republic, inherited from the monarchy
+Les ors de la République – inherited from the monarchy

-The Faubourg Saint-Germain has long been known as the favourite home of the French nobility and hosts numerous aristocratic hôtels particuliers.
-Many of these residences later became foreign embassies and ambassadorial residences or administrative headquarters of the city of Paris or seats of ministries of France.
-This was also a consequence of the French Revolution, when many of these hôtels particuliers, offering large reception rooms with gilded panelling and exquisite decoration, were confiscated and turned into national institutions.
-The French expression Les ors de la République (The gold of the Republic), referring to the luxurious environment of the national palaces, official residences and institutions like the Palais de l'Élysée, the Hôtel de Matignon or the Palais du Luxembourg, dates from this period.
-The Hôtel de Besenval was one of the few hôtels particuliers that was not confiscated because its then owner Pierre Victor, Baron de Besenval de Brunstatt, was a Swiss citizen.
+The Faubourg Saint-Germain has long been known as the favourite area of the French nobility and is home to numerous aristocratic hôtels particuliers.
+Many of these residences later became foreign embassies or ambassadorial residences, as well as administrative headquarters of the city of Paris or seats of French ministries.
+This development was also a consequence of the French Revolution, during which many hôtels particuliers – with their large reception rooms, gilded panelling and exquisite decoration – were confiscated and converted into national institutions.
+The French expression Les ors de la République (the gilded splendour of the Republic), which refers to the luxurious environment of national palaces, official residences and institutions such as the Palais de l'Élysée, the Hôtel de Matignon and the Palais du Luxembourg, dates from this period.
+The Hôtel de Besenval was one of the few hôtels particuliers not to be confiscated, as its then owner, Pierre Victor, Baron de Besenval de Brunstatt, was a Swiss citizen.